suyash612/data-science-portfolio/Airflow-Machine-Learning-Pipeline/README.md

 # Airflow Machine Learning Pipeline
 ## Overview
-I have implemented a basic Machine Learning pipeline on Apache Airflow with Docker.
+I have implemented a Machine Learning pipeline on Apache Airflow with Docker.
 I have used the sample breast cancer dataset from sklearn for this implementation.

 ## Project structure
 <img width="383" alt="image" src="https://user-images.githubusercontent.com/89654615/208978639-2616982a-bcca-4dcc-8dbb-9a54089a6422.png">